Heston-M/Discrete-Time-CPU-Simulator/README.md

 ## Setup Instructions
 ### Pre-compiled Executable
 Included with the program is a pre-compiled version of the program simulator.exe.
-To run this file, navigate to the HM_Homework_4 directory and run the following command.
+To run this file, navigate to the root directory and run the following command.
 ~~~
 ./simulator.exe
 ~~~
 *Note: may not work on linux.*

 ### Compile and Run
-To compile and run the source code (C++), navigate to the HM_Homework_5 directory and run the following commands.
+To compile and run the source code (C++), navigate to the root directory and run the following commands.
 ~~~
 g++ simulator.cpp
 ./a.exe